NabilNoaman/UniWebView/README.md

 #### I can not input text in some Android device, what happened?

 Please check if you set AndroidManifest.xml correctly.
 UniWebView need to start from a activity subclassed from UnityPlayerActivity and run as the main activity to slove a Unity issue which cause to input response.
 Follow the `Merge AndroidManifest.xml` section to config it properly.
 If you can not get it works, feel free to contact me.

+#### Can I load local html files by using UniWebView?

+Yes, UniWebView can load local html file.
+Put your files in the StreamingAssets folder (`Assets/StreamingAssets`), and use set the url property of UniWebView as below:

+* For Mac Editor and iOS: `_webView.url = Application.streamingAssetsPath + "/yourWebPage.html";`
+* For Android: `_webView.url = "file:///android_asset/yourWebPage.html";`

+#### Can I load some html string by using UniWebView?

+Yes, you can load a html string by calling `LoadHTMLString` on the webview object.
+When you are using this method to load a webview, the url property will not take effect.
+You can also set a base url for the resources and search path for the webview.
+Please see the [script reference](http://uniwebview.onevcat.com/reference) and demo code for more.

 ## Script Reference & Support Forum